Aged care and other residential care facilities: Minimising the risk of exposure to COVID-19 coronavirus

 Workers are most likely to know about the hazards of their work.
 Involving them will help build worker commitment to this process and any changes, and may also provide greater insight into what control measures may be most effective.

-The Guidance note Formal consultative processes at the workplace can provide more information about your duties to consult.
+The Code of practice Work health and safety consultation, cooperation and coordination can provide more information about your duties to consult.